-Bricklaying is commonly associated with the construction sector which is booming in the UK with thousands of residential and commercial property developers expanding their businesses on a daily basis to keep up with the demand for houses and industrial or commercial properties to be built.
-Bricklaying is a traditional skill and actually dates back to 7k B.C and was used by the romans to construct their houses and public buildings that we see today such as the Colosseum.
+Bricklaying Apprenticeships are commonly associated with the construction sector and fall under the category of construction apprenticeships.
+Thousands of residential and commercial property developers in the UK are offering apprenticeships across a variety of disciplines.
+Bricklaying is a traditional skill which dates back to 7k B.C, originally introduced by the romans to bricklaying was used to construct their houses and public buildings that we see today such as the Colosseum.

-By starting as an apprentice bricklaying job you will gain valuable experience whilst learning on the job from seasoned professionals looking to transfer their knowledge and skills to the next generation of bricklayers building the foundations of their careers.
+By starting as an apprentice bricklaying job you will gain valuable experience whilst learning on the job from seasoned professionals.
+Transferring their knowledge and skills to the next generation of bricklayers to build the foundations of their careers.

 If you have any questions about how to become an apprentice bricklayer please feel free to drop us a line: Contact Us